-As of June 30, 2018, the Company had 12,089,446 shares of common stock outstanding, par value \$.01 per share.
+As of September 30, 2018, the Company had 13,398,339 shares of common stock outstanding, par value \$.01 per share.
 The Company is a healthcare company that provides personalized medicine solution and medical devices in two main areas: (1) precision medicine, which aims to apply artificial intelligence to personalized medicine and drug discovery; and (2) the Company has developed an environmentally safe system for the collection and disposal of infectious fluids that result from surgical procedures and post-operative care.
 The Company also makes ongoing sales of proprietary cleaning fluid and filters to users of its systems.
-In April 2009, the Company received 510(k) clearance from the FDA to authorize the Company to market and sell its STREAMWAY System products.
+In April 2009, the Company received 510(k) clearance from the Food & Drug Administration (the "FDA") to authorize the Company to market and sell its STREAMWAY System products.

 The Company acquired 25% of the capital stock of Helomics Holding Corporation ("Helomics"), in transactions in the first quarter of 2018, and in April 2018 the Company entered into a letter of intent for a proposed merger transaction to acquire the remaining ownership of Helomics.
 In June 2018, the Company and Helomics entered into a definitive merger agreement - see Note 4.
 The Company's precision medicine services - designed to use artificial intelligence and a comprehensive disease database to improve the effectiveness of cancer therapy - were launched with the Company's investment in Helomics.
 Helomics' precision oncology services are based on its D-CHIPTM diagnostic platform, which combines a database of genomic and drug response profiles from over 149,000 tumors with an artificial intelligence based searchable bioinformatics platform.
 Once a patient's tumor is excised and analyzed, the D-CHIP platform compares the tumor profile with its database, and using its extensive drug response data, provides a specific therapeutic roadmap.
 In addition, the Company has formed a wholly-owned subsidiary, TumorGenesis Inc., to develop the next generation, patient derived tumor models for precision cancer therapy and drug development.
-TumorGenesis Inc., formed during the first quarter, is presented as part of the condensed consolidated financial statements ("financial statements").
+TumorGenesis Inc., formed during the first quarter of 2018, is presented as part of the condensed consolidated financial statements ("financial statements").

 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-The Company has incurred recurring losses from operations and has an accumulated deficit of \$58,898,476.
+The Company has incurred recurring losses from operations and has an accumulated deficit of \$61,405,345.
 The Company does not expect to generate sufficient operating revenue to sustain its operations in the near-term.
-The Company had cash and cash equivalents of \$1,004,269 as of June 30, 2018 and needs to raise significant additional capital to meet its operating needs, and therefore there is substantial doubt about the Company's ability to continue as a going concern for one year after the date that the financial statements are issued.
+The Company had cash and cash equivalents of \$209,891 as of September 30, 2018 and needs to raise significant additional capital to meet its operating needs, and therefore there is substantial doubt about the Company's ability to continue as a going concern for one year after the date that the financial statements are issued.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The Company raised \$1,815,000, net, from a bridge loan executed on September 28, 2018.
+Neither the cash nor the stock transferred until the first week in October 2018 and is reported in the balance sheet as a loan receivable and note payable.
+Warrants accompanied the agreement with a grant date of September 28, 2018 and are included in the outstanding stock option and warrant lists.